 There are a few ways to rethink this issue.
 First, if you are in the habit of short-order-cooking the foods you know your toddler will eat, you may want to consider stopping.
 Explain to your kids that we’re having such-and-such tonight but that you will make their requested favorite food soon.
 Then follow through so they know they can trust you!

 Using this Division of Responsibility in Feeding approach to meals can be a total GAME CHANGER, as it clearly delineates what the parent and child are each responsible for at the table, lessening pressure on everyone.
-It also gives the child a chance to stay in touch with their own hunger cues without prodding, pushing, or cajoling—which has the added benefit of helping to make mealtimes more enjoyable for you, too.
+It also gives the child a chance to stay in touch with their own hunger cues without prodding, pushing, or cajoling—which has the added benefit of helping to make mealtime more enjoyable for you, too.

 We want our kids to know their own hunger and fullness cues so they know how much to feed themselves as they grow into adolescents and adults when we aren’t around.
 And those cues can be hard to tap into if they are constantly overridden by external cues (like if we push them to eat a certain amount), however well-intentioned.

-If you are okay with cooking separate meals for your kids because it works better for you right now to know they will eat the food you make, then by all means, do that.
+If you are okay with cooking separate meals for your kids because it works better for you right now to know they will eat the food you make, then by all means do that.

 But if you’re wanting your child to eat family meals and eventually eat more of the same foods as the rest of the family, then try the tips I just shared above.

-Remember: Even if you follow all feeding advice “perfectly”, your child may still eat differently than you expect.
+Remember: Even if you follow all feeding advice “perfectly,” your child may still eat differently than you expect.
 That is normal.

 TIP: Almost every toddler is “picky” in one way or another at some point.
-Toddlers are quirky, it’s part of the fun!
+Toddlers are quirky—it’s part of the fun!
 (And the challenge, of course.)

 whole-wheat-waffles-on-purple-plate